 - Seeing the sunrise and sunset: Watching the sunrise is one of the most popular activities in the Park and a great complement to your Haleakalā National Park stargazing experience.
-To view the sunrise or sunset, you have to make a previous reservation and get the required permit.
+To view the sunrise, you have to make a previous reservation and get the required permit.

 - Hiking: There are many trails around the immense park, and all are classified based on the ecosystem you’d observe.
 Currently, there are three: Desert Hikes, Subalpine Shrubland Hikes, and Coastal District Hikes.

 - Ranger programs: Throughout the year, park rangers offer many interpretive programs, including cultural demonstrations, informational talks, and guided walks.

 - Scenic drives: This is another popular way to appreciate the breathtaking scenery of Haleakalā.
 The main scenic drive is the Haleakalā Highway, which goes up about ten miles from the main entrance to the summit and the main visitor center.

 Other FAQ About Stargazing in Haleakalā National Park